-ARL Extended, through co-location of Army research and development personnel, and close collaboration on research and innovation activities, is an effort to create strong, enduring S&T partnerships--working together to solve the Army’s current and future challenges.
+ARL Regional Sites, through co-location of Army research and development personnel, and close collaboration on research and innovation activities, is an effort to create strong, enduring S&T partnerships--working together to solve the Army’s current and future challenges.

 Through the Open Campus initiative, ARL Extended will leverage regional expertise and facilities to accelerate the discovery, innovation and transition of science and technology.
 Close collaboration with universities, start-ups, and established companies working in regionally specific technical subject areas will directly benefit the Soldier and ensure our nation’s future strength and competitiveness in critical scientific engineering and the creative fields.